Canada–Australia Consular Services Sharing Agreement: Background

 Australia and Canada share many similarities in the countries' histories, composition of populations and culture.
-Both countries were formed from the union of British colonies and both have absorbed large number of British immigrants in previous centuries.
+Both countries were formed from the union of British colonies and both have absorbed a large number of British immigrants in previous centuries.
 Apart from the similar history, both countries are also famous for their multiculturality and open attitude towards immigrants.

 Canada and Australia have developed a close and deep relationship with each other and cooperate with each other in many different areas.
 Both countries are members of United Nations, Asia-Pacific Economic Cooperation (APEC), Cairns Group, Commonwealth of Nations, Five Eyes and the Organisation for Economic Co-operation and Development (OECD).
 Being members of many worldwide organisations shows the close friendship between the government of two countries, there are multiple channels and platforms for cooperation and communication between two countries.
 Among many of the agreements and deals signed by two countries, the consular service sharing is the most important cooperation between two countries.